Pacerone Side Effects

 Respiratory side effects including chronic pulmonary fibrosis have been reported in 1% to 7% of patients.
 Bronchial asthma has also been reported.
 Rarely, acute respiratory failure and pneumonitis have been reported.
 Pulmonary infiltrates, alveolar hemorrhage, bronchospasm, wheezing, fever, dyspnea, cough, hemoptysis, hypoxia, pleuritis, possibly fatal respiratory distress, respiratory failure, respiratory arrest, acute respiratory distress syndrome, and bronchiolitis obliterans organizing pneumonia have been reported in postmarketing experience.
 There have been additional postmarketing reports of eosinophilic pneumonia, pleural effusion, and acute respiratory distress syndrome in the postoperative setting.

 A 67-year-old male with SIADH developed hyponatremia.
 Although common comorbid conditions associated with SIADH were excluded as possible causes, his drug regimen and medical history were extensive.
-However, he had been taking spironolactone, amiodarone, and simvastatin for less than 3 months.
+However, he had been taking spironolactone, amiodarone (the active ingredient contained in Pacerone) and simvastatin for less than 3 months.
 The patient's serum sodium level began to rise within 3 days of discontinuation of amiodarone and returned to normal within 1 month.

 Amiodarone-induced hypothyroidism occurs more frequently in iodine- sufficient regions than in iodine-deficient regions.
 It also occurs more frequently in female and elderly patients than in male or younger patients.
 Clinical manifestations of amiodarone- induced hypothyroidism may include fatigue, lethargy, bradycardia, dyspnea, cold intolerance, dry skin, weight gain, constipation, and reduced appetite.